-Among the holdings of the New Orleans Pharmacy Museum is an large collection of apothecary jars containing their original ingredients, old wheel chairs, and black leather physician’s bags, medical instruments, eyeglasses, optical prosthetic devices, and surgical tools all displayed in hand carved, glass-fronted cabinets.
+Among the holdings of the New Orleans Pharmacy Museum is a large collection of apothecary jars containing their original ingredients, old wheelchairs, black leather physicians’ bags, medical instruments, eyeglasses, optical prosthetic devices, and surgical tools all displayed in hand-carved, glass-fronted cabinets.

-Keep your eyes open for an array of voodoo potions, including the famous “Love Potion No. 9” and a white ceramic jar labeled “Leeches” next to an antique brass cash register.
+Keep your eyes open for an array of voodoo potions, including the famous “Love Potion No. 9.”
+Next to an antique brass cash register, look for a white ceramic jar labeled “Leeches,” which nods to a time when the worms were affixed to people’s skin in the name of medicine.

-The back of the shop has a recreated pharmacist’s work area complete with mortar and pestle, microscopes, and wooden blenders “used to mix talcum powder and alum for use in purifying river water, which was otherwise consumed directly from the Mississippi River.”
-The museum also highlights the original role of the “soda fountain” which once served the purpose of helping pharmacy customers chase a particularly nasty tasting medicine.
+The back of the shop has a recreated pharmacist’s work area, complete with mortar and pestle, microscopes, and wooden blenders.
+The museum also highlights the original role of the “soda fountain,” which once served the purpose of helping pharmacy customers chase a particularly nasty-tasting medicine.

-The museum highlights the role of Louis Joseph Dufilho, Jr. whose work symbolizes the beginning of a system of certifying the professional competence of pharmacists, and recognizing the vital significance of that competence for the public health.
+The museum highlights the role of Louis Joseph Dufilho, Jr., whose work symbolizes the beginning of a system of certifying the professional competence of pharmacists and recognizing the vital role they could play in promoting public health.
 It also hosts the extensive Dr. J. William Rosenthal’s Spectacles Collection on the second floor.